OmidJalali84/New-ERC20s/README.md

 ### EIP-2612(ERC20Permit)

 The ERC20Permit is an extension of the ERC20 standard that adds the ability to perform approvals via signatures, as defined in the EIP-2612 proposal.
 This allows for gasless approvals, meaning that token holders can approve token transfers with a signature, without needing to send an on-chain transaction themselves.

+# Mr Miggles

+## About

+The official cat Coinbase mascot.

+## Special Functionalities

+As you can see in this token contract, there is no special option or method or functionality and it is still a high marker kap token, listed in many known exchanges.
+However, it is still one of the most resent launched tokens!
+Also the [Fear Not]("https://etherscan.io/address/0x6135177a17e02658df99a07a2841464deb5b8589#readContract") token is like this.